 Here are some tips for good bone and joint health:

 Boost your calcium intake, as doing this can help keep your bones strong and can lower your risk of osteoporosis (the brittle bone disease).
-Good sources of calcium include milk, yogurt, broccoli, kale, figs, salmon and calcium products, such as VITRUM® CALCIUM + D3.
+Good sources of calcium include milk, yogurt, broccoli, kale, figs, salmon and calcium products.
 It is especially important for women to make sure they are getting enough Calcium, particularly as they age.

 Glucosamine and Chondroitin